Barreirosuchus

-Barreirosuchus is an extinct genus of trematochampsid notosuchian known from the Late Cretaceous of São Paulo State, southeastern Brazil.
+Barreirosuchus is an extinct genus of peirosaurid notosuchian known from the Late Cretaceous of São Paulo State, southeastern Brazil.
 It contains a single species, Barreirosuchus franciscoi.
 It is most closely resembles Caririsuchus camposi from the Araripe Basin and Itasuchus jesuinoi also from the Bauru Basin, and shares with them several synapomorphies.

 Discovery

 Barreirosuchus is known only from the holotype specimen MPMA-04-0012/00, an undeformed posterior portion of the skull with six teeth and a series of four vertebrae, two dorsal and two sacral.
 It was found four kilometer from Monte Alto County, in the escarpment of the Serra do Jabuticabal, in the rural area of Monte Alto, São Paulo.
 It was collected from the Adamantina Formation of the Bauru Basin, which dates to the Turonian and Santonian stages of the Late Cretaceous.

 Etymology

 Barreirosuchus was first named by Fabiano Vidoi Iori and Karina Lucia Garcia in 2012 and the type species is Barreirosuchus franciscoi.
-The generic name is derived from the name of the rural district of Barreiro, where the holotype was found, and Greek souchus meaning "crocodile".
+The generic name is derived from the name of the rural district of Barreiro, where the holotype was found.
 The specific name honors the paleontologist Cledinei Aparecido Francisco from the Museu de Paleontologia de Monte de Alto, for technical support during the excavations of the holotype.